HardlyDifficult/Tutorials/Chapter3.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

-The SuicideWhenPlayerDies component can be added to any GameObject to have it destroy itself when the player dies.
-We use this on the FlyGuy and SpikeBall to clear enemies from the screen before respawning the Character.
+The DestroyWhenPlayerDies component can be added to any GameObject to have it destroy itself when the player dies.
+We use this on the fly guy and spike ball to clear enemies from the screen before respawning the character.

-SuicideWhenPlayerDies uses Destroy, bypassing any DeathEffects.
+DestroyWhenPlayerDies uses Destroy, bypassing any DeathEffects.
 We do this instead of using the DeathEffect pattern because we don't want a bunch of explosions spawning.

 The spawner also inherits from PlayerDeathMonoBehaviour, restarting the SpawnEnemies coroutine.
 We restart the spawner so that any initial wait time is executed again as well.
 Additionally we may want to extend the spawner logic to do something like spawn faster the longer the player has been alive, which can also easily be reset by restarting the coroutine.